Impact

 Risk and Exploitability

-No CVSS score is published and the EPSS score is not available; consequently the baseline risk appears low from a public exploitation standpoint.
-The vulnerability requires kernel execution or the ability to influence kernel memory—typically a privileged or local attacker.
-Because the affected code is exercised by normal kernel operations that handle user buffers, a locally privileged attacker could use other kernel interfaces to trigger the bug, resulting in a denial‑of‑service.
+The CVSS score of 9.8 indicates high severity, and the EPSS score is < 1%, implying a very low but nonzero exploitation probability; consequently the baseline risk is low.
+Based on the description, the vulnerability requires kernel execution or the ability to influence kernel memory—typically a privileged or local attacker; this inference is based on the kernel‑space nature of the code.
+Because the affected code is exercised by normal kernel operations that handle user buffers, the likely attack vector is providing crafted user buffers through regular kernel interfaces, which could trigger a denial‑of-service.
 The absence from CISA’s KEV catalog indicates there are no known exploits in the wild at this time.

 OpenCVE Enrichment